tmuelle2/media-vault/readme.txt

 == Changelog ==

+= 0.8.5 =

+* Added flag to indicate Media Vault can **only** be network activated on WordPress Multisite installs
+* Added return to homepage link in standard access denied message on protected media
+* Added Media Vault Activation/Deactivation Helper (MVADH) to support setups where Media Vault cannot automatically configure all components it needs to function, particularly the rewrite rules.
+Currently, MVADH supports single & multisite WordPress installs on Apache + mod_rewrite.
+Support for more server technologies coming soon. *MVADH not supporting a particular server technology **does not** mean Media Vault cannot work with that technology*, just that you may need to figure some of how to make the rewrite rules work, by yourself.
+* Added **much** better support for WP multisite: better activation support, better deactivation support, better uninstallation support, better rewrite rule support, better file-handling support, better plugin update support.
+Suffice it to say it now works on multisite.
+* Added MVADH rewrite rule support for ugly permalink setups
+* Did some performance tweaks

 = 0.8 =

 * added functionality to allow a place-holder image to replace a requested protected image.